 The world's climate scientists are telling us that the planet doesn't have the luxury to wait for governments to "maybe" or "someday" mandate the lifestyle changes scientists believe need to happen.
-"The time is now for people to wake up from their daily routines and take personal action by making the necessary changes in their lifestyle and purchases that experts are saying must occur." says Ryan Logtenberg, Director of the 2° Institute.
-A transition away from a fossil fuel driven economy is one of those steps and thankfully individuals now have a choice to drastically reduce their own carbon footprint through a single decision of making the next car they buy an electric one.
+Every one of us needs to take personal action now.
+We must wake up from our daily routines and make the necessary changes in our lifestyle and purchases that experts are saying must occur.
+A transition away from a fossil fuel driven economy is one of these steps and thankfully most of us in North America have a choice to drastically reduce our own carbon footprint through a single decision of making our next car an electric one.

-Why Take the Electric Car Plege?
+Why Take the Electric Car Pledge?

 Percent of an average person's carbon footprint that comes from transportation (driving and flying).
 That's a big number that can be seriously reduced (depending on your electricity source), just by switching over to an electric car!

 The percentage of vehicles in North America that are powered by fossil fuels.
 We need to replace these vehicles with electric and fast.

 Estimated number of electric or plug-in electric cars in North America.
 We need to get this number up, big time.
 Pledge to make your next car electric.